olsonben/cancer-not-cancer/README.md

 # Set Up
 1. Run `cd BackEnd && npm install && npm run dev` to install packages and start the server.
-2. Run `cd ../BackEnd && npm install && npm run dev` to install packages and start the client.
+2. In a new terminal window, run `cd FrontEnd && npm install && npm run dev` to install packages and start the client.

 # Usage
 (As of 12 Apr)